kenjennings/Atari-Breakout76/README05TestScreen.md

 Looking pretty good overall.

-The Atari screen is wider than the arcade Breakout by the width of approximately one brick, which divided between both halves of the screen is half a brick width extra at the vertical borders.
+The Atari screen is wider than the arcade Breakout by the width of approximately one brick, which divided between both halves of the screen is half a brick extra width at the vertical borders.
 If the Atari bricks were one color clock smaller then the Atari's screen would be two bricks smaller than the arcade.
-So, this demo program presents the best size possible.
+Thus the demo program presents the best size possible.

 The numbers all pretty well line up, though the Atari's are just a little thicker.